-[Article 285 - Review of the punishment imposed in the form of life imprisonment
+Article 2851 - Revision of the punishment imposed in the form of life imprisonment

-1. The life imprisonment of a convicted person may be replaced with community service or house arrest if he/she has actually served 15 years of the imprisonment, and if the court considers that it is no longer required that the convicted person continue serving this sentence.

-The life imprisonment of a convicted person may be replaced with house arrest for at least 5 and no more than 10 years, and with community service for the same term, according to the calculation under Article 62(3) of the Criminal Code of Georgia.

-3. A court may release a convicted person on parole from further serving the sentence if he/she has been imposed with life imprisonment as a punishment and has actually served 20 years of the imprisonment.

-4. A convicted person may be released from serving life imprisonment for at least 2 and no more than 7 probation periods.

-5. A court shall deliver the decision provided for in this article taking account of the character of crime, the way in which a convicted person behaved during his/her service of the sentence, the fact of commission of a crime by him/her in the past, any previous criminal conviction, the risk of repeated commission of crime, the family circumstances, and the personality of the convicted person.

-6. If a court dismisses a motion on the issue provided for in this article, the motion on the same issue may be re-considered only one year later.

-7. A court shall consider the issue of replacing life imprisonment of a convicted person with community service or house arrest and releasing the convicted person from further serving the sentence by an oral hearing.
-Participation of the Ministry of Corrections of Georgia in the hearing shall be compulsory.
-(Shall become effective from 1 January 2018)]
+- 1. The life imprisonment of a convicted person may be replaced with community service or house arrest if he/she has actually served 15 years of the imprisonment, and if the court considers that it is no longer required that the convicted person continue serving this sentence. - 2.
+The life imprisonment of a convicted person may be replaced with house arrest for at least 5 and no more than 10 years, and with community service for the same term, according to the calculation under Article 62(3) of the Criminal Code of Georgia. - 3.
+A court may release a convicted person on parole from further serving the sentence if he/she has been imposed with life imprisonment as a punishment and has actually served 20 years of the imprisonment. - 4.
+A convicted person may be released from serving life imprisonment for at least 2 and no more than 7 probation periods. - 5.
+A court shall deliver the decision provided for in this article taking account of the character of crime, the way in which a convicted person behaved during his/her service of the sentence, the fact of commission of a crime by him/her in the past, any previous criminal conviction, the risk of repeated commission of crime, the family circumstances, and the personality of the convicted person. - 6.
+If a court dismisses a motion on the issue provided for in this article, the motion on the same issue may be re-considered only one year later. - 7.
+A court shall consider the issue of replacing life imprisonment of a convicted person with community service or house arrest and releasing the convicted person from further serving the sentence by an oral hearing.
+Participation of the Special Penitentiary Service in the hearing shall be mandatory.